tetrapod00/godot-docs/tutorials/troubleshooting.rst

 There are several ways to improve performance and battery life:

-- In 3D, click the **Perspective** button in the top left corner and enable **Half Resolution**.
+- In 3D, click the :btn:`Perspective` button in the top left corner and enable **Half Resolution**.
 The 3D viewport will now be rendered at half resolution, which can be up to 4 times faster.
 - Open the Editor Settings and increase the value of **Low Processor Mode Sleep (µsec)**